-The JMP uses a standard classification and estimation method to compare progress across countries
+The JMP uses a standard classification and estimation method to compare progress across countries, regions and the world.

 Estimations begin with the identification of nationally representative data sources that contain information on the use of water and sanitation services and the availability of handwashing facilities in the home.
 For most countries this information is collected from households during interviews conducted by national statistical offices.